INTER-AGENCY PROGRAM TEACHER

 3. PREFERRED QUALIFICATIONS/ EXPERIENCE

-a) a Master's degree in Special Education or equivalent;
+a) a Master's degree in Inclusive Education or equivalent;

 b) teaching experience at the elementary level, or secondary level in Math, Science, English and Social Studies, as appropriate.

 c) Previous experience / training in teaching students with learning disabilities.